“If you wish to travel far and fast, travel light. Take off all your envies, jealousies, unforgiveness, selfishness, and fears.”

 Finally, we have a list of over-the-counter meds that we suggest everyone has packed.
 Being prepared helps you stay healthy during a trip.
 Do not expect to be able to buy these meds there if you get sick overseas.
 If you get ill on a Saturday evening, you will not find open stores anywhere, and most stores, even pharmacies, may not be available on Sunday.

-Now in some countries, you can get meds that are prescriptions in the U.S. right off the shelf but don’t count on it.
+Now, in some countries, you can get medications that are prescriptions in the U.S. right off the shelf but don’t count on it.
 Be prepared.
-Check out our post on what over-the-counter meds to bring to be here.
+Check out our post on what over-the-counter medications to bring to be here.

 What are the must-have meds for a long flight?
 Check out Essential Medications for a Long Flight: A Nurses Guide